epfl-ada/ada-2020-project-milestone-p3-p3_adacadabra/README.md

 #### 4) Share the results of the study
  - Create a [short video](https://www.youtube.com/) pitching our technical extension [TODO: insert link]
- - Create a [website](https://www.youtube.com/) to visualize and understand the results easily  [TODO: insert link]
+ - Create a [website](https://chapattemateo.github.io/ADACADABRA/) to visualize and understand the results easily